-This evening of groundbreaking choreography broadens the perspectives and pushes the boundaries of classical ballet, including world premiere works from Artistic Director Ib Andersen and Ballet Arizona dancer Nayon Iovino.
+An evening of groundbreaking choreography that both defines and broadens the definition of classical ballet.
+This performance includes two brand new works from Artistic Director Ib Andersen and Ballet Arizona dancer Nayon Iovino.

 “When Ballet Arizona performs the work of contemporary choreographers, we broaden the perspective of both the dancers and the audience.”

 – Ib Andersen, Artistic Director

 In his third work on the Orpheum stage, Rigged Games, Iovino creates a performance to the Igor Stravinsky work Jeu de Cartes (Game of Cards).
 The work showcases Iovino’s creativity through the lens of orchestral music, an evolution from the contemporary musical genre that inspired Iovino’s early works.
 The work delves into the different aspects of a person’s mind, with each personality expressing itself at each change of the music.